nguyetmle/Flask-Weather-App/README.md

 # Flask-Weather-App
-### A simple web application to track current weather in any city (city will be automatically added to database)
+### A simple web application to track current weather in any city using OpenWeatherMap API (city will be automatically added to database)
 <br />